davejachimiak/minitest-spec-expect/README.md

 ```ruby
 require 'minitest/spec/expect'
 ```
+minitest-spec-expect works in the following ruby versions and implementations:
+* 1.9.2
+* 1.9.3
+* 2.0.0
+* JRuby
+* Rubinius

 ## Usage
 Wrap the object under test in an `expect()` object.
-Then call a MiniTest expectation on it, substituting `must` and `wont` with `to` and `to_not`.
+Then call a Minitest expectation on it, substituting `must` and `wont` with `to` and `to_not`.

 For example: